How I groom my dogs (in English)

 You trim / pull your PBGV with your fingers – best – but you can use different tools which makes it more easy – and with a lot of practice it can be done nicely !

-I am using the blue metal trim-knife mostly (2019) and I use the thin metal trim stone.
+I am using the blue metal trim-knife mostly and the thin metal “trim stone“.

 There are very many opinions to how a perfect PBGV should look, differences from country to country – and for which purpose.

 You can groom and trim your PBGV as you like it !